Chapter 4:

 “Maybe I’m not communicating this right…” Amala pondered aloud.

 “V-Vernon what the hell-” Before he could even properly react, Vernon took off floating upward in the air with a translucent burgundy mist enveloping him!
-“AHHHH!!”
 Terrified and flailing about, Nicolaus screamed and bucked trying to break Vernon’s grip!
+“Cut it out, asshole!”

 “Best stop moving!
 I don’t know how steady I am or how much weight I can support.”

 “What?!”
 Everyone reacted in shock as Vernon released his hold on Nicolaus, who plummeted toward the ground!
-Just as Amala prepared to leap to Nicolaus’s aid, the blue mist began to envelop him!
-The young man slowed, just short of the ground, and landed with a very light thud.
+Just as Amala prepared to leap to Nicolaus’s aid, blue mist envelop him!
+The young man slowed, just short of the ground, and landed with the lightest of thuds.

 “See!”
 Vernon exclaimed!
 To everyone’s astonishment, the experiment was a success!
 Nicolaus was both astounded, but also livid!

 “Are you fucking insane?!”
-The young man jumped to his feet and screamed at Vernon, legs still rattling.
+The young man jumped to his feet, legs rattling and yelled at Vernon!

 “I was thinking you just needed a little push, like before at the ridge.
 Also, that’s how Amala’s power first activated, so…” With a smug grin of success, Vernon cautiously drifted back down to the ground.
 Nicolaus got ready to punch his co-worker, however Amala pushed by him and slapped her superior right across the cheek!

 “What kind of idiot are you?!
 He could’ve been killed!”
-Amala’s normally solemn demeanor crumbled.
+Amala’s normally solemn demeanor was blown away!
 Everyone was surprised, even Amala, who blushed and looked away; shocked by her own outburst. “…Sorry.”

 Stunned, Vernon held his hand to his face.
 After swallowing his pride and some anger, he apologized. “…I’m sorry.”
 It was an earnest apology.
 “Nick’o, I’m sorry.”